Esri/arcgis-runtime-samples-android/java/feature-layer-shapefile/README.md

 1. Create a `ShapefileFeatureTable` passing in the URL of a shapefile.
 2. Create a `FeatureLayer` using the shapefile feature table.
-3. Add the layer to the map's operation layers.
+3. Add the layer to the map's operational layers.

 ## Relevant API